Student/Parent Handbook & Policies

 DEFINITION OF EXPOSURE TO COVID-19

-you need to have prolonged close contact with a person who has the virus.
+To be considered exposed to COVID-19, you need to have prolonged close contact with a person who has the virus.
 Close contact includes living in the same household, caring for a sick person with the virus, being within 6 feet of a sick person with the virus for at least 15 continuous minutes without the use of a face covering, or being in direct contact with secretions from the sick person.

 PREVENTION